 The Burnt City

 Acclaimed theatre company Punchdrunk returns to London for the first time in eight years with The Burnt City, which tells the story of the greatest Greek tragedy, the fall of Troy.
-Set across three Grade II-listed buildings in the company’s new home in Woolwich, The Burnt City takes viewers to a dystopian world where Greece teeters on the brink of victory.
+Set across two Grade II-listed buildings in the company’s new home in Woolwich, The Burnt City takes viewers to a dystopian world where Greece teeters on the brink of victory.
 This is no traditional theatre experience: you’re invited to wander at your own will, opening doors and crawling through secret passages.
 Will you choose to follow the characters who emerge from the shadows?
 Or will you break free from the crowd and discover mysteries lying in wait at the heart of the labyrinth?

 The Murdér Express

-Jeff Wayne’s The War of The Worlds: The Immersive Experience
+The War of The Worlds: The Immersive Experience

 Travel back in time to HG Wells’ dark Victorian England in a multi-sensory immersive experience, taking place at The Old London Metal Exchange.
 Using immersive theatre, virtual reality, augmented reality holograms and other cutting-edge technology, visitors will be able to experience the fictional Martian invasion narrated in HG Wells’ War Of The Worlds, and in Jeff Wayne’s musical interpretation of the story.
 Audiences will be guided along in small groups of 12 by live and virtual actors, as they walk, crawl and slide through different scenes: from drinking tea in a Victoria household while Martians roam outside to witnessing an enormous Martian Fighting Machine rise above them in virtual reality.
 The experience stimulates all the senses – you’ll smell the grass and feel the chill of the story’s famous Horsell Common, and feel the ground shake as the first cylinder lands.
 The total run lasts for 110 minutes, including a 20-minute intermission in the Red Weed Bar.
 Finish by enjoying a bite to eat and a drink at the steampunk themed bar.